jupyter-xeus/xeus/docs/source/kernel_customization.rst

 - ``xserver_zmq`` is the default server implementation, it runs three thread, one for publishing, one for the heartbeat messages, and the main thread handles the shell, control and stdin sockets.
-- ``xserver_zmq_split`` runs an additional thread for handling the shell and the stdin sockets.
-Therefore the main thread only listen to the control socket.
+- ``xserver_control_main`` runs an additional thread for handling the shell and the stdin sockets.
+Therefore the main thread only listens to the control socket.
 This allow to easily implement interruption of code execution.
 This server is required if you want to plug a debugger in the kernel.
+- ``xserver_shell_main`` is similar to ``xserver_control_main`` except that the main thread handles the shell and the stdin sockets while the additional thread listens to the control socket.
+This server is required if you want to plug a debugger that does not support native threads and requires the code to be run by the main thread.